consevempthe/WorldTripPlanner/reports/Sprint2.md

 ### Planned Metrics Summary
     Based off of our previous sprint we plan on utitilizing our resources more efficiently.
-We will also plan on starting Sprint 2 stronger than we did in Sprint 1.
-In Sprint 1, we waited to long to start implementing our ideas to the application and this was a huge flaw for our planning process.
-In order to improve our timeliness we have already started working on Sprint 2 and plan to have all of the Epics completed.
+We will also plan on starting Sprint 2 sooner than we did in Sprint 1.
+In Sprint 1, we waited too long to start implementing our Epics to the application and this was a huge flaw for our planning process.
+In order to improve our timelines we have already started working on Sprint 2 and plan to have all of the Epics completed.

 ## Scrums